thompson318/bloomtest/README.md

 I'd like to add human voices, to create a collaboration between humans and machines.
 At the time of writing the text is read mainly by machine, [pico2wave](https://www.openhab.org/addons/voice/picotts/), with stereo effects added using
 [ffmpeg](https://ffmpeg.org/).
 To add your voice to the mix please pick a line from those below, record yourself reading it and send it by [email](mailto:s.thompson@ucl.ac.uk) or [twitter](https://twitter.com/intent/tweet?screen_name=stevedoscience).
 All recordings will be released under a [creative commons 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+If multiple voices are available for the same line, then one voice is randomly picked on each repeat run.

 | Number | Script | Who |
 |--------|--------|-----|